Staking

 When staking you will be asked to choose a validator to stake with from a drop down menu.

 Validators offer different levels of performance and rate of commission that they charge delegated stakers.
+You can view a list of validators and their performance at blockchain dashboard.

+You can monitor validator’s performance using the “skip rate” metric on the blockchain dashboard, and unstake and redelegate if your validator is not performing well.
 For more information on the fees associated with staking read the "Are there fees?" section in the FAQ.

 Can I stake on mobile?